mui/mui-x/docs/data/migration/migration-pickers-v7/migration-pickers-v7.md

 +type Props = DatePickerToolbarProps;
 ```

-The full list of the impacted element will be added to the migration guide in a follow up release.
+A follow-up release will add the full list of the impacted elements to the migration guide.

 ### Removed types